24 Sep 2024

 The Levite (and His Concubine)

 The remainder of the book of Judges shifts from recounting Israel’s deliverers to the stories of two Levites.
-The first Levite is Jonathan, the grandson of Moses – a corrupt, idolatrous Levite who essentially prostitutes himself as a priest to the highest bidder (Judg 18:4, 19-20).
-Far from following in Moses’ footsteps, Jonathan leads his family into the service of idols for multiple generations (Judg 18:30).
+The first Levite is Jonathan, the grandson of Moses – a corrupt, idolatrous Levite who essentially prostitutes himself as a priest to the highest bidder (Jdg 18:4, 19-20).
+Far from following in Moses’ footsteps, Jonathan leads his family into the service of idols for multiple generations (Jdg 18:30).
 Though not a woman, he acts very much like the proverbial woman, Folly, leading the tribe of Dan away from the Lord.

 The second Levite is unnamed, but we can see from his actions that he is not faithful to the Lord’s covenant.
 Rather than take a wife in marriage, he takes a concubine.
 While traveling, the Levite and his concubine find themselves in Gibeah under the care of an elderly man.
 When the men of the city come to take the man as the men of Sodom came to take Lot’s guests (Gen 19:5), the Levite’s concubine is offered to the men without objection from the Levite (Jdg 19:24).
 When the concubine is lifeless on the doorstep (Jdg 19:27-28), the Levite dismembers her body and sends the parts to the twelve tribes of Israel to provoke them to judgment against the men of Gibeah (Jdg 19:29).

 Israel is persuaded to act against Gibeah and the tribe of Benjamin, and later they agree to withhold their daughters from marriage to the Benjaminites (Jdg 21:1).
 They have effectively severed ties with one of the tribes, cutting them off as part of God’s people.
-Though willing to intermarry with pagan nations (Judg 3:5-6), they are no longer willing to do so with the tribe of Benjamin.
+Though willing to intermarry with pagan nations (Jdg 3:5-6), they are no longer willing to do so with the tribe of Benjamin.
 When the situation becomes problematic, the eleven tribes propose a solution - have the men of Benjamin kidnap the young women of Shiloh and take them as wives (Jdg 21:19-21).

 Given the accounts in these closing chapters, it becomes apparent that the men of Israel grew to devalue the women among them, denying them marriage, subjecting them to rape, murder, kidnapping, and forced marriage.